nspyre-org/nspyre/docs/contributing.rst

 .. warning::

    So for NSpyre, if you call ``git clone https://github.com/[username]/nspyre.git`` inside SourceCode, you will get a new directory called nspyre, containing your repo.

-You can *pull* a branch you are working on from the github repo to get the most up-to-date copy locally, pull one branch into another to take certain *commits*, or pull in the reverse direction to bring your updates into the main repo.

 .. _Code Style: